somaSystems/lifeTimes/README.md

 ii.organism, and
 iii.landscape scale datasets.

-**Dataset 1: Rainfall and river flow in the United Kingdom**
+## **Dataset 1: Rainfall and river flow in the United Kingdom**

 **Landscape scale data** lifeTimes can be used to find coupling between processes at the landscape or ecosystem scale.
-For this example, I have used data from the Unied Kingdom, National River Flow Archive (<https://nrfa.ceh.ac.uk/web-download-service>).
+For this example, I have used data from the United Kingdom, National River Flow Archive (<https://nrfa.ceh.ac.uk/web-download-service>).
 We will look at two types of data, i) Gauged Daily Flows (GDF) which measure how much water is in a river, and ii) Catchment Daily Rainfall (CDR) which measure the